somnambulist-tech/read-models/README.md

 process be sure to periodically call `->clear()`.

 The Identity Map is a singleton accessed via a static call to: `ModelIdentityMap::instance()`.

+For Symfony based projects there are 2 kernel event listeners that can be subscribed:

+ * `IdentityMapClearerSubscriber` clears the map on request / error
+ * `IdentityMapClearerMessengerSubscriber` clears the map after handling messages in Messenger

 #### IdentityMap Test Listener